 This is the community website for the civil parish of Brickendon Liberty, Hertfordshire.
 We are a thriving and active community with a number of clubs and groups.

-The parish of Brickendon Liberty lies in the south-east of Hertfordshire, and although less than 20 miles from central London still retains its rural character.
+The parish lies in the south-east of Hertfordshire, and although less than 20 miles from central London still retains its rural character.
 The parish comprises the village of Brickendon, the hamlet of Wormley West End, the developments at Clementsbury, Monks Green and Highfield, a number of outlying homes and farms, and much of Broxbourne Woods, Hertfordshire’s only National Nature Reserve.
 It extends to almost 1,400 hectares (approx. 3,450 acres) and has a population of about 600.